D4-project/d4-website/_posts/2018-11-13-Launch-D4-Project.md

 denial of service attacks and capacities delivered by distributed denial of service detection devices that are developed during this project.

-The D4 project is raised from the CIRCL honeybot research program and the speaker showed some practical examples to measure denial of service attack capacities with honeypots and blackhole networks acting as proof of concept for the denial of service detection devices.
+The D4 project is raised from the CIRCL honeybot and [BGP Ranking](https://bgpranking.circl.lu/) research program and the speaker showed some practical examples to measure denial of service attack capacities with honeypots and blackhole networks acting as proof of concept for the denial of service detection devices.

-The d4 project includes the following activities
+The D4 project includes the following activities:

-- Development of the DDoS detection platform
+- Development of the DDoS and malicious activities detection platform
+    * Development of an open source framework to collect, manage and analyse data collected with the detection devices
-    * Deployment of distributed DOS detection devices on voluntary basis
+    * Deployment of collection detection devices on voluntary basis
 - Open D4 core working setup
- * Discussions about DDOS strategies, effectiveness of mitigation techniques and more
+    * Discussions about DDoS strategies, effectiveness of mitigation techniques and more
-- Provide open data sets
+- Provide open data sets and selected information shared within sharing communities such as ISACs, CSIRT relying on [MISP Project](https://www.misp-project.org/)
 - Provision and advisory support services
-    * Extension of CIRCL services (AIL, DMA)
+    * Extension of CIRCL services (AIL framework, DMA) to support the D4 project
-- Training courses
+- Training courses and workshop

 References: